freevo/kaa-base/doc/notifier/mainloop.rst

 Twisted Integration
 -------------------

-Kaa.notifier defines a Twisted reactor to integrate the Twisted mainloop into the kaa mainloop.
+Kaa defines a Twisted reactor to integrate the Twisted mainloop into the kaa mainloop.
 After installing the reactor you can either run kaa.main.run() or reactor.run() to start the mainloop.
 Due to the internal design of Twisted you can not stop the mainloop from